khajaqutbuddin/E-Commerce/README.md

 # E-Commerce
-This is a e-commerce Project Based on MERN Stack with Backend Support and More...
+This is a e-commerce Project Based on MERN Stack with Backend Support and Payment Gateway.